 - Two, a plan for what to do in case of an outbreak in your community, or if you’ve been close to someone who develops symptoms &/or tests positive for the disease.

 Practice stringent personal health habits starting now.
-Make sure everyone in your household knows and follows the everyday actions that can help prevent the spread of COVID-19:
+Make sure everyone in your household knows and follows the everyday actions that can help with COVID-19 prevention and spread:

 - Wash your hands often with soap and water for at least 20 seconds, especially after leaving your home and returning.
 If soap and water are not readily available, use a hand sanitizer that contains at least 70% alcohol.
 Elderly family members may need extra and/or written reminders and support to remember to use preventive hygienic practices.